dedica/Online-Class-Conditionals/README.md

 */

 /*
-Use if-else statement to check if the red or yellow light is on, if so, print "Stop the car!", otherwise print "Are you sure that traffic lights are working at all?".
+Use if/else statement to check if the red or yellow light is on, if so, print "Stop the car!", otherwise print "Are you sure that traffic lights are working at all?".
 */